Hello, all, and here’s to a promising 2017!

 We’ll see whether the legacy Mix Modelers make the jump from Mix Modelling to SaaS Attribution providers.
 If that happens, the category will really heat up.

-Here’s a useful illustration of why predictive analytics made Kevin Akeroyd’s list of exciting martech to watch out for in 2017:
+A telling illustration of why “AI for marketing” made Kevin Akeroyd’s list of exciting martech to watch out for in 2017:

 Kevin Akeroyd oversees the Cision executive management team across operations globally.